CT-based validation of the ESI index for the assessment of emphysema by spirometry

 The required input data are flow-volume measurements usually available in output reports provided by standard spirometers. (i.e. flow values, FVC).
 DLco% is not required for this analysis.

-Recently, the performances achieved by the current real-time ESI test software have been studied on a large international database of smokers, ex smokers, COPD patients and the results obtained during the experimentation are very interesting.
+Recently, the performances achieved by the current real-time ESI software have been studied on a large international database of smokers, ex smokers, COPD patients and the results obtained during the experimentation are very interesting.

-For info and details about validation of the ESI method for the assessment of emphysema severity in a large population of smokers, ex-smokers and subjects with COPD please read the following paper (Respiratory Research, 2020):
+For info and details about validation of the ESI software for the assessment of emphysema severity in a large population of smokers, ex-smokers and subjects with COPD please read the following paper (Respiratory Research, 2020):